Steven-Grevera/ENC4265/manual.md

 # Main Menu:
 ![image](https://github.com/user-attachments/assets/0f7872a5-cae0-46d1-9a19-d82d603b67d0)
+*Figure 5: Image of the main menu from the game.
+Image Taken By: Steven Grevera*

 When you boot up the game software, these 4 options will present themselves to you accordingly.
 Hitting quit game will close the game software and take you out of everything.

 # Start A New Game
 ![image](https://github.com/user-attachments/assets/a22d0ba1-1bab-4e83-92f6-53f9c56aa102)
+*Figure 6: Image showing the players option when hitting start a new game with their save slots.
+Image Taken By: Steven Grevera*

 Selecting Start A New Game will allow you to pick a save slot to use out of your three options, or will wipe out an existing file if you so desire to do so.